 Choose Private Bank or Government bank for home Loan?

 After all, a loan is a product that the bank is selling to its customer i.e. you.
-They need to make profit out of it else, it does not make any sense to do business for them.
+They need to make a profit out of it else, it does not make any sense to do business for them.

-But as a customer, you should try to buy a product whose cost is as low as possible in both short and long term.
+But as a customer, you should try to buy a product whose cost is as low as possible in both the short and long term.
 So, make a wise decision considering the above facts.

 My suggestion is to get a home loan from SBI and use their Maxgain account as it helps you save a lot on interest.

-For example, if you really want to close the loan much earlier than the actual loan tenure by making pre-payment occasionally, you should keep the pre-payment charges, period and amount in mind.
+For example, if you really want to close the loan much earlier than the actual loan tenure by making pre-payment occasionally, you should keep the pre-payment charges, period, and amount in mind.